-Now we come to the part that is so important: keeping the commandments of God.
-1-John 2:3 and this is very emphatic and this very specific and this is very profound.
-"And by this standard... [as we went through and saw before: 'en toutoo'] ...we know... [now we have to know.
-There cannot be any doubt.] ...that we know Him: if we are keeping His commandments."
-And this is another one of those 'if' clauses, and it is present tense: keeping on going.
-You don't keep them for some of the time. part of the time, when it's convenient for you to do it; but you are keeping them always, continuously, all the time, because that's what God requires.
+Now we come to the part that is so important: keeping the commandments of God!

+1-John 2:3-and this is very emphatic and this very specific and very profound.
+"And by this standard... [as we went through and saw before: 'en toutoo'] ...we know... [we have to know, there cannot be any doubt] ...that we know Him: if we keep His commandments"-present tense: keeping, on going.

+You don't keep them for some of the time, part of the time, when it's convenient for you to do it; but you are keeping them always, continuously, all the time, because that's what God requires.
 That's how we know we are in Christ and God the Father-and we are to know it.
-Now also this is the kind of knowledge where it is experiential knowledge-by keeping His commandments and "walking in the Light" and by practicing the Truth, we learn from experience that and we know!
-And God wants us to know.
+Also this is the kind of knowledge where it is experiential knowledge-by keeping His commandments and walking in the Light and by practicing the Truth, we learn from experience and we know!
+God wants us to know!

 Satan's going to come around and say, 'How do you know?'
-And if you are not keeping the commandments, and if you don't know the difference, or if you're discounting the commandments of God then there's an entrance through the spirit of deception and an entrance for the light of Satan-which is darkness.
-So we are to know.
-Most emphatic, most specific-now here's another aspect of it: commandment-keeping and obedience is a condition of true Christianity.
+If you are not keeping the commandments, and if you don't know the difference, or if you're discounting the commandments of God then there's an entrance for the spirit of deception and an entrance for the light of Satan, which is darkness.

+We are to know!
+Most emphatic, most specific-now here's another aspect of it: commandment-keeping and obedience is a condition of true Christianity!
 You cannot be a Christian and not keep His commandments.

-Now let's see how He expounds this even further: Notice what happens in v 4.
+Let's see how He expounds this even further: Notice what happens in v 4.
 All the way down through v 3 we have: 'if we.'
 Now he changes: